SmallSharpToolsOpenSource/mixpanel-parse/README.md

 dependency when deployed and to also return promises for all functions so that they could be used like other Parse functions.

+The `http` module was also replaced with `Parse.Cloud.httpRequest` to make it more compatible with the Parse environment.

 ## Usage

 Simply copy `mixpanel.js` from this Git repository into your `cloud` folder for Parse.
 To reference it use the require statement shown in the example below.
 You will need to set a valid token to work with your Mixpanel profiles.

+When tracking events which are related to a user use `distinct_id` to match up those events with properties set with people with the same value for distinctId.

 ## Caveat